 Soho Rising: Ego Ella May

 As part of our Soho Rising series, Soho House Head of Music, Dom Chung, spotlights members making waves in the music industry.
-Here, singer Ego Ella May discusses tackling ‘dark’ topics such as loss and loneliness through the lens of assured soul R&B
+Here, singer Ego Ella May discusses tackling ‘dark’ topics such as loss and loneliness through the lens of assured soul R&B and takes us behind the scenes of her performance

 By Louis Wise